fumiichan/asuka/README.md

 ## Compiling from Source

-### What do I need?
+### What do I need

 -   [.NET 5.0 SDK](https://dotnet.microsoft.com/download/dotnet/5.0)

 -   [EF Core Tool](https://docs.microsoft.com/en-us/ef/core/cli/dotnet)

 ### Compiling

 To compile, simply use your Terminal of your choice and navigate towards the asuka's source root.

 1.  `dotnet restore` to restore the packages.

 2.  `dotnet build` to build.

     You can use `--configuration` to specify the configuration to use.
 Available configurations are `Debug` and `Release`.
 For more information, check the [`dotnet build` documentation](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-build).

 You'll see the built packages on `bin\Debug\net5.0` or `bin\Release\net5.0` depending on the build configuration you used.